 What Is Car Suspension System?
 Its Diagram, Types, And How It Works

 Have you ever wondered why you can sit comfortably in your car for long periods?
-You might think of seats; automobile seats have a part, but not as much as your vehicle’s suspension.
+You might think of seats; they do play a role, but not as significantly as your vehicle’s suspension.
 Yes, the mess of springs and shockers sprouting out from under the car is responsible for your smooth ride.

 Your car’s suspension absorbs the impact of bumps before they strike the frame, giving you a smooth ride.
-Furthermore, modern suspension systems can react to the type of terrain and automatically adjust to smoother bumpy roads.
+Furthermore, modern suspension systems can react to the type of terrain and automatically adjust to smooth or bumpy roads.

 In this reading, we’ll explore what a car suspension is, its function, diagram, components, types, and how it works.